rbcet/apple-stock-tracker/README.md

 Requires node.js

 Edit storeNumber, location, storePath, skuList according to your preferences.

 And just run the index.js file.
+For continuous checking you can use watch command on Linux and macOS.

+It's better to run this behind a vpn.
+So that your ip is not blocked by apple.

 # Model numbers
 Might depend on the country.